-Requiring a total of 12 credits over 4 courses, the Graduate Certificate in Bioethics can be completed in a single calendar year by taking two courses in both Fall and Spring semesters, and one course during the Summer term.
+Requiring a total of 12 credits over 4 courses, the Graduate Certificate in Bioethics can be completed in a single academic year by taking two courses in both Fall and Spring semesters.

 - 6000 Introduction to Bioethics